paulfauthmayer/machine_learning_oreilley/README.md

-# machine_learning_oreilley
+# Hands-On Machine Learning with Scikit-Learn & TensorFlow

-A repository to store exercises &amp; codesnippets from `Hands-On Machine Learning with Scikit-Learn &amp; TensorFlow`
+A repository to store exercises &amp; codesnippets from *Hands-On Machine Learning with Scikit-Learn &amp; TensorFlow*.